 The State of the Nation Address is important for all South Africans because it outlines government's Programme of Action for the year ahead.
 The Programme of Action is government's plans for the country and people of South Africa.
-This was President Ramaphosa's First State of the Nation Address (SONA) to the joint sitting of the two houses of Parliament since his election on the 15th of February 2018.
-The following is a summary of the country's action plan for the 2018/2019 Year:-
+This was President Ramaphosa's Second State of the Nation Address (SONA) to the joint sitting of the two houses of Parliament since his election on the 15th of February 2018.
+The theme for this year's event was: "Following up on our commitments: Making Your Future Work Better".
+The following is a summary of the country's focus areas and action plan for the 2019/2020 which is also an election year: -